zthewriter/bench/Practice Docs/consultancy_mindset.md

 This will give you a better idea of the *best* solution.

 Maybe the client wants something that is not the best solution.
-Maybe you forsee a future problem.
+Maybe you foresee a future problem.
 Try to identify the actual problem and offer the best solution to the client.

-**Remember:** You only this context if you ask those questions to the clients.
+**Remember:** You only have this additional context if you ask those questions to the clients.
 The fastest solutions aren't always the best.

-## Propose a different solutuion
+## Propose a different solution

 Keep the best interest of the client in mind throughout the project.
 We are not trying to push back against what the client wants, we want to push the client **forward**.